chen-star/Finance_Notes/derivatives.md

     * Continuous Compounding
       * It's the limit of periodic compounding as the frequency m to infinity
       * The future value of P0 is: `P(t) = e ^ (r(t)*t) * P0`
+    * Simple Interest
+      * for short term interest rates
+      * only applied on the original principal. no compounding.
+      * If we loan a principal F at a simple interest r for a duration T years, the total interest paid will be `rTF`
+  * LIBOR, SONIA, SOFR, Fed Funds Rate
+    * LIBOR: interest rates reflect the borrowing costs banks pay for unsecured borrowing from other banks for loan terms ranging from overnight to 1 year.
+    * SONIA: overnight rate only based on actual txns, insensitive to credit risk.
+    * SOFR: overnight rate only based on actual txns,

 * **Time Value of Money (TVM)**: